 That is clearer than “I bought a call” with no structure.

-This post is definitions only.
-A deeper treatment would cover buying versus selling, American vs European exercise, theta decay, gamma, vega, and assignment risk.
+These are definitions only.
+The next useful topics are buying versus selling, American vs European exercise, theta decay, gamma, vega, and assignment risk.

 The main trap is treating options as leveraged stock.
 They bundle direction, time, and volatility.
-With the vocabulary clear, better follow-ups are whether implied vol is rich, whether you are paying for time or intrinsic value, and whether your view on direction and timing actually matches the contract.
+Once the vocabulary is clear, the better questions are whether implied vol is rich, whether you are paying for time or intrinsic value, and whether your view on direction and timing actually matches the contract.